ypo/flute/README.md

 - [x] Zlib
 - [x] Gzip

-## File/Block Multiplexing
+## Files multiplex / Blocks interleave

 The FLUTE Sender is able to transfer multiple files in parallel by interleaving packets from each file.
 For example:

 **Pkt file1** -> Pkt file2 -> Pkt file3 -> **Pkt file1** -> Pkt file2 -> Pkt file3 ...

-The Sender can also multiplex blocks within a single file by interleaving encoding symbols (ES) from different blocks (B).
+The Sender can interleave blocks within a single file.
+The following example shows Encoding Symbols (ES) from different blocks (B) are interleaved.
 For example:

 **(B 1,ES 1)**->(B 2,ES 1)->(B 3,ES 1)->**(B 1,ES 2)**->(B 2,ES 2)...